"I think my metabolism is off or broken ever since I've been in perimenopause."

 Hormone-based conditions like PCOS and thyroid issues, as well as the hormonal shifts of perimenopause absolutely play a role in how this energy is partitioned and used.

-Appetite regulation is influenced by sleep, hormones, stress, exercise, family history and behaviours, mood disorders, and SO MUCH MORE!
+Appetite regulation is something that is influenced by sleep, hormones, stress, exercise, family history and behaviours, mood disorders, and SO MUCH MORE!
 This is where people often struggle.

 (Check out that episode with Dr. Ashley White here--she does a great job of explaining some of these concepts with respect to weight loss if that's what you're hoping to accomplish!).